haakonms/ADAwebsite/generalstats.md

 layout: default
 ---

-# General statistics from the IRA russian twitter trolls
+# General statistics from the IRA Russian Twitter trolls

+To introduce you to the Russian Twiter trolls, this page consists of many visualizations of basic statistics.
+How often did the trolls tweet?
+At which time of the day?
+Were they more active during the election?
+What is the highest amount of followers a troll has had?

+These questions, and more, will be answered by scrolling down.
 ## Tweets over time

 ### First dataset